vashistsa/vashist_sauabh_python_2017/READ ME.md

   - from yahoo_finance import Share

 ## Analysis 1
-The Aim of Analysis 1 is to find the impact of war like situations on the stock market of Arm Manufacturers proving US govt arms and those that do not.
+The Aim of Analysis 1 is to find the impact of war like situations on the stock market of Arm Manufacturers proving US govt arms.
+Basis of this analysis is the information gathered from knowledge that General Dynamics was the primary provider of TOMAHAWK Missiles to US and UK Govt.
+Total of 109 Tomahawk missiles were used during Afghan War 2002 with total cost of $150 Million.
+Other Arms providers used in the Analysis are Raytheon, Lockheed Martins and Boeing.

-### Step 1 (Data Preperation)
+### Step 1 (Data Collection and Preparation)
 Packages Used -:
-- GLOB
+- Yahoo_Finance
 - OS
+- CSV
+- re
+- Pandas
-- Email Parser
+- Numpy

 I have read "Sent Items" folder of all Employees from the data provided by professor.
 ```